Cranial nerve nucleus

-A cranial nerve nucleus is a collection of neurons (gray matter) in the brain stem that is associated with one or more of the cranial nerves.
+A cranial nerve nucleus is a collection of neuron cell bodies (gray matter) in the brain stem that is associated with one or more of the cranial nerves.
 Axons carrying information to and from the cranial nerves form a synapse first at these nuclei.
 Lesions occurring at these nuclei can lead to effects resembling those seen by the severing of nerve(s) they are associated with.
 All the nuclei except that of the trochlear nerve (CN IV) supply nerves of the same side of the body.

 Structure

 Motor and sensory

 In general, motor nuclei are closer to the front (ventral), and sensory nuclei and neurons are closer to the back (dorsal).
 This arrangement mirrors the arrangement of tracts in the spinal cord.